wences-sanchez/Knowledge-Base/pages/Designing Your Life (highlights).md

 		- #[[mind]]
 	- -
 	- -
-	- Once you become a life designing person and are living the ongoing creative process of life design, you can’t fail; you can only be making progress and learning from the different kinds of experiences that failure and success both have to offer. #space
+	- Once you become a life designing person and are living the ongoing creative process of life design, you can’t fail; you can only be making progress and learning from the different kinds of experiences that failure and success both have to offer. #ñspace
 		- ([Location 2555](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=2555))
 		- #[[mind]]
 	- -